Skip to main content

 </figure>

-• Reuse icons: If the same icon appears more than once, capture it only once and reuse the same filename.
+• Reuse pictograms: if the same pictograms appears more than once in the book, capture it only once and reuse the same filename.

 To guide correct implementation, here are examples from actual schoolbooks: